AguaClara/SWOT/Juan_logbook.md

 ### To Do
 1. Finish the Flow Control and Measurement cheat sheet and powerpoint by the end of next week.
-2. Re-evaluate the my work priorities, considering time.
+2. Re-evaluate my work priorities, considering time.
 Perhaps I should prioritize creating derivation sheets to remove derivations from powerpoints, and then spruce up the powerpoints before returning to the summary sheets.
 The summary sheets take a very, very long time to do well :/
 I think that will greatly improve the chance that some things are completely done and what _is_ done is done very well by the beginning of the semester.